Do you suffer from asthma and are looking for a doctor in Barcelona?

-We offer our own professional knowledge to help patients with asthma to improve their condition, relieve their current symptoms and prevent exacerbations.
-Note that the flu jab is highly recommended for those who have cardiovascular and respiratory risk factors, such as asthma, prior to the arrival of the cold weather.
+The doctors at Turó Park Clinics offer their professional expertise to help asthma patients improve their condition, relieve their current symptoms and prevent exacerbations.
+It should be noted that the flu vaccine is strongly recommended for people with cardiovascular and respiratory risk factors, such as asthma, before the cold weather arrives.

 What is asthma?

-Asthma is a chronic lung condition, multifactorial with a genetic component that causes acute flare-ups of difficulty in breathing.
-It is characterized by a choking sensation due to the inflammation of the breathing tubes, resulting in difficulty of air passing into the lungs.
+Asthma is a chronic lung condition that causes acute flare-ups of difficulty in breathing.
+It is characterised by choking due to the inflammation of the breathing tubes, resulting in difficulty of air passing into the lungs.

 These flare-ups occur randomly or after exposure to a trigger.
-Identifying and avoiding these factors can help to keep your symptoms under control to a large extent:
+Identifying and avoiding these factors can help to keep your symptoms under control:

 - Allergies (dust, animal fur, pollen)